Palmerston North–Gisborne Line: East Coast Main Trunk connection

 The original intention of the Moutohora Branch was to connect Gisborne with Auckland via Rotorua.
 As the East Coast Main Trunk (ECMT) extended into the Bay of Plenty, surveys focused on connecting the Moutohora branch with ECMT.
-A 1928 survey proposed a route from Matawai to reach the ECMT railhead at Taneatua via Opotiki.
-This scheme was shelved in 1931 (along with construction of the Napier – Gisborne section) due to the Great Depression.
+A 1928 survey proposed a route from Matawai to reach the ECMT railhead at Taneatua via Ōpōtiki.
+This scheme was shelved in 1931 (along with the construction of the Napier – Gisborne section) due to the Great Depression.
 Following the election of the first Labour government in 1935, Bob Semple promised work on the Moutohora – Taneatua section would commence once men and equipment were available.
-Prior to the 1938 New Zealand general election a new work camp and worksops were established at Taneatua, and pegging parties began to mark out the route from Taneatua to Opotiki.
+Prior to the 1938 New Zealand general election a new work camp and workshops were established at Taneatua, and pegging parties began to mark out the route from Taneatua to Ōpōtiki.
 This work came to an abrupt end in the weeks following the general election.
-In 1939 £45,000 was provided for extension from Taneatua to Opotiki and a route pegged out as far as a proposed Waimana railway station.
+In 1939 £45,000 was provided for extension from Taneatua to Ōpōtiki and a route pegged out as far as a proposed Waimana railway station.
 The outbreak of the Second World War in September 1939 ensured the Government had a justification for not bringing the project to a halt, while promising that the halt was only temporary.

 With the completion of the Napier – Gisborne section in 1943, further delegations were made by Gisborne business interests to complete the Moutohora – Taneatua section.
 Semple promised these delegations that work would recommence following the end of hostilities.
 By late 1946, no further work had been undertaken; in 1947 a further promise was made of an "early connection" following a strong showing for the opposition at the 1946 New Zealand general election.
+A route was surveyed in 1947, leaving the Moutohora Branch just before Mātāwai, and running in the Koranga Stream/River and Waioweka River valleys to Ōpōtiki.
 In 1948 Semple retrenched his position, claiming that he had only ever promised an investigation of the route.
 With the change in government following the 1949 New Zealand general election, a further delegation from Gisborne presented to new Minister of Works Stan Goosman (who was also Minister of Railways) a case for completing the link.
-Goosman would not make any commitment to the project, and pointed to a new highway parliament had authorised between Opotiki and Gisborne as an alternative to the rail link.
+Goosman would not make any commitment to the project, and pointed to a new highway parliament had authorised between Ōpōtiki and Gisborne as an alternative to the rail link.
 Following this response, local Gisborne interests realised that the battle was lost.
-Motouhora was to remain a branch line, which closed in 1959.
+Moutohora was to remain a branch line, which closed in 1959.
 The ECMT was redefined in 1978 as Hamilton – Kawerau, leaving Taneatua as a branch, eventually being closed to traffic in 2001.